Abhishek-Deshmukh/Student-Affairs-Website-NISER/src/contents/club-information.md

 Sports club administers all the sports activities at NISER.
 It represents the institute at various sports events.

-**Contact**:

-Aranya Giri (9430398221)
+**Contact:**

+Balabhadra Pradhan

+(8114794378)

 sportsclub@niser.ac.in

 ## Yoga Club

-A club which aims to keep NISER minds and body healthy.
+A club which aims to keep NISER minds and body healthy through yoga.

-**Contact**:

-Nikhil Kumar (8457029451)
+**Contact:**

+Shyamali Naikwade (9405650548)

 yogaclub@niser.ac.in

 ## Zaariya

 Zaariya was built on the shoulders and combined wisdom of many.
 When it all started we were yet a small community of students and faculty but within this group was a need, the need to go out and do something for the community at large.
-The motive of Zaariya is the intertwining of lives, learning, and growing together with the society.
+The motive of Zaariya is the intertwining of lives, learning, and growing together with society.

 **Contact**:

-Shivam Mahapatra (8984288527)
+Prem Nigam Kar (8466872125)

 zaariya@niser.ac.in